algorithmiaio/algorithmia-rust/README.md

 ### Error handling

-True to the nature of explicit error handling in rust, the `pipe` and response parsing methods all return `Result`-wrapped types intended to be handled with `match` blocks or the `try!` macro:
+True to the nature of explicit error handling in rust, the `pipe` and response parsing methods all return `Result`-wrapped types:

 ```rust
 let algo = client.algo("algo://demo/Hello/0.1.1");